naninovel/docs/docs/guide/custom-configuration.md

 var audioConfig = ProjectConfigurationProvider.LoadOrDefault<AudioConfiguration>();
 ```

 While the configuration properties are meant to be changed via editor menus, it's still possible to modify them at runtime.
 Be aware, that the objects returned by default project provider are the actual assets stored in the project; if you modify them, the changes will persist through play mode sessions.
-This in contrast to the configuration objects provided with `Engine.GetConfiguration` method, which are instances and won't mutate the original assets.
+This is in contrast to the configuration objects provided with `Engine.GetConfiguration` method, which are instances and won't mutate the original assets.

 Below is an example on changing `ReferenceResolution` property of camera configuration object right after the engine is initialized: